-Although aphids have not demonstrated as great an ability to develop pesticide resistance as many other pests, caution should still be used when making the decision whether or not to use pesticides in your crop.
+Caution should be used when making the decision whether or not to use pesticides in your crop.
 Judicious use of pesticides must be used in conjunction with a regular monitoring program, using action thresholds, rotating chemical classes, and at the same time, making use of all available control strategies.

-When managing Green Peach aphids, be aware that the red morph of this species is more resistant to pesticides than the green morph.
-Foxglove aphid’s habit of hanging out under leaves at the soil surface makes them more challenging to control with sprays where direct contact is necessary.
+Foxglove aphid’s habit of hanging out under leaves at the soil surface make them more challenging to control with sprays where direct contact is necessary.

 If using pesticides to control aphids, ensure that they are registered for that use in your country and follow label directions